dbk91/blog/src/pages/dealing-with-cors-in-application-development/index.md

 Okay, so you have the domain calling to some endpoint.
 Now the user needs to request some sensitive data.
 Hopefully, you have some authentication on the endpoint in place, so they'll have to login before making the request.
 Not a problem!
 Let's login and, try the frontend and... uh oh.
 More network errors.

-So, what's happening is that the server is not allowing the browser to send up the authentication cookies or headers, whichever are in place.
-This is for the benefit of the user's security.
+The issue here is that the server is not allowing the browser to send up the authentication cookies or headers, whichever are required on the server.
+In addition, the HTTP client has to opt-in, as well.
+This is where libraries like Axios use the `withCredentials` configuration flag.
+If it's set to `true`, it will include credentials such as cookies as long as the server accepts them, as well.
+Opting in on both client and server is for the benefit of the user's security.
 To see why this might be a security risk, let's consider the following example with the header from our previous example.

 ```
 Access-Control-Allow-Origin: *